terminusdb/terminusdb-bootstrap/README.md

 for localhost.

-To prevent accidental insecure deployments, the Docker container binds to the IP 127.0.0.1 and therefor the server will only be accessible on the local machine, and not from any other machine over the network.
+To prevent accidental insecure deployments, the Docker container binds to the IP 127.0.0.1 and therefore the server will only be accessible on the local machine, and not from any other machine over the network.

 If you would like to deploy to a server, you will need to enable HTTPS, and